 The ACBC/TRITA relationship is an exciting partnership between an inter-governmental organization (IOMUN) and a state-of-the art regional training institution, where the two entities frequently deliver joint training and workshops.
 TRITA is tasked by the East African Community (EAC) Heads of Immigration Services with coordinating and providing specific training courses for immigration officials from the five EAC countries: Tanzania, Kenya, Rwanda, Uganda and Burundi.

-TRITA and the ACBC work in close partnership; TRITA facilities are often used as a venue for training courses delivered by the ACBC for EAC, as well as other African States.
+TRITA and the ACBC work in close partnership; TRITA facilities are often used as a venue for training courses delivered by the ACBC for IOM African Member States.

 The ACBC/TRITA is a 45-minute drive from the Kilimanjaro International Airport (KIA) with direct flights to Ethiopia (Addis Ababa), Kenya (Mombasa, Nairobi), Rwanda (Kigali), Tanzania (Arusha, Mwanza, Dar-Es-Salaam), the Netherlands (Amsterdam), and Uganda (Entebbe), Turkey (Istanbul), and Qatar (Doha).